mika314/mika314.github.io/bucket-list.md

 1. - [ ] Explore a Rain Forest
 1. - [ ] Explore the Van Gogh Museum
 1. - [ ] Finish a classic novel and publish it
+1. - [ ] Finish the game Don't notice me
+1. - [ ] Finish the game Rakuen
 1. - [ ] Float in the Dead Sea
 1. - [ ] Get PhD
 1. - [ ] Get a Tattoo